Difegue/TVC-16/content/003-karen-1.md

 # Building the WSL distro in Github Actions

 I do all the continuous integration for LANraragi in [Github Actions](https://github.com/features/actions) these days, so it seemed an easy choice to add the WSL distro build to it.
-According to Nunix's blogpost, it's really just a matter of running `docker export` on the images I'm already building.
+According to Nunix's blogpost, it's really just a matter of running [`docker export`](https://docs.docker.com/engine/reference/commandline/export/) on the images I'm already building.
 Said command gives out a .tar containing the full Linux filesystem, for readymade import into WSL.
 Should be easy, righ-
 ~~~~
 Error response from daemon: This Docker operation is forbidden by GitHub Actions,
 you can find documentation at https://developer.github.com/actions/
 ~~~~
 There's actually no warning about this anywhere in the Actions documentation, but since Actions run in premade Docker environments, a few Docker commands are [locked out](https://github.com/actions/docker/issues/7#issuecomment-459808907) to prevent potential sandbox escapes.

-And of course the all-essential `export` is part of those.
-I had to switch to using `docker save`, which also exports your image as a .tar archive, but **not** as a ready-to-use filesystem.
+And of course, the all-essential `export` is part of those.
+I had to switch to using [`docker save`](https://docs.docker.com/engine/reference/commandline/save/), which also exports your image as a .tar archive, but **not** as a ready-to-use filesystem.
 Instead, it exports each layer of the Docker image as a separate .tar, then bundles up all of those.

 Which is convenient for reimporting, but not at all for what I want here.

 The hackjob solution I ended up using was to manually squash all the layers post-save: